-The Geomorphology and Land-Use Dynamics Program is committed to supporting the most meritorious research in any relevant area, including interdisciplinary and multidisciplinary research, as well as research involving international collaboration.
-The Program is especially interested in proposals in emerging fields.
-Where appropriate, proposals may be considered for joint support with other programs in EAR or with other Divisions at the National Science Foundation.
-In some cases, proposals may be transferred to other programs within EAR or to other Divisions within the National Science Foundation when it is deemed appropriate by Program Officers from the respective programs or divisions.
-Principal Investigators are encouraged to contact the cognizant program officers regarding proposals that may cross disciplinary boundaries before submission.
+The Hydrologic Sciences Program is committed to supporting the most meritorious research in relevant areas, including interdisciplinary and multidisciplinary research, as well as research involving international collaboration.
+The Program is interested in proposals in emerging fields and insights into the role and function of water in the environment and its operation within the critical zone at all time and space sales.
+Where appropriate, proposals may be considered for joint support with other programs in EAR, GEO or with other Directorates at the National Science Foundation.
+Proposals may be transferred to other programs within EAR or to other Directorates within the National Science Foundation when it is deemed appropriate by Program Officers from the respective programs.
+Principal Investigators are encouraged to contact the cognizant program officers regarding proposals that may cross programmatic boundaries before submission.